-Chile’s capital Santiago blew away International Traveller reader (and travel agent) Timothy Bond.
+Chile’s capital Santiago blew away one of our International Traveller readers (and travel agent).

 But for me, it will now always mean ‘where the amazement begins’.
 Allow me to explain…